Delimited File Sources¶

 End of line delimiter.
 Character string to be used to mark the end of a tuple.
 The default value is

 Start of data zone delimiter.
-Java regular expression identifying the position in the file where the Server has to start retrieving data (or obtaining the header if the Header option is selected).
+Java regular expression identifying the position in the file where the data source has to start retrieving data (or obtaining the header if the Header option is selected).
 If empty, the search will start at the beginning of the file.

 Start delimiter from variable.
 If selected, the “Start of data zone delimiter” will be considered the name of an interpolation variable that, at runtime, will contain the “Data zone delimiter”.